 Other species present, all in true sandy and rocky desert habitat: Arabian red fox, Arabian hare, Ethiopian hedgehog and the lesser jerboa.
 There are also a number of reptiles, such as the monitor and spiny-tailed lizards, and both residential and migrating bird species, such as the long-legged buzzard.
 All in all, 70 plant, 17 mammal, 26 reptile, 126 bird and 89 insect species have been identified in the DDCR.

 Specific activities are usually decided the night before.
-The whole set-up of the expedition is quite flexible so that you can participate according to the weather (usually sunshine and warm temperatures), your skills and general fitness and how you feel on the day.
+The whole set-up of the expedition is quite flexible so that you can participate according to the weather (usually sunshine and warm temperatures), your skills, general fitness and how you feel on the day.
 Your typical day may consist of taking your survey group’s 4WD into the desert to (1) check, service or set live or camera traps, or (2) find and follow a herd of oryx or gazelles, or (3) assist with collaring an oryx, wildcat or sand fox and (4) recording flagship bird species as you come across them during your other activities.
-Research groups will return to the field base for the night where food is prepared by the expedition cook.
+Research groups will return to the field base for the night for dinner.
 Please note that every member of the expedition will be rotated through all activities.

 The Dubai Desert Conservation Reserve (DDCR) is an area of 225 km² that comprises 4.7% of Dubai’s land area.
 Conservation in this area started in 1999 when the Al Maha Desert Resort was opened within a protected area of 27 km² (Al Maha Reserve).
 One of the first conservation actions of the reserve was a wildlife reintroduction programme for Arabian oryx and the two indigenous gazelle species (sand as well as Arabian gazelle), as well as programmes for the protection of other key components of the ecosystem, in particular the vegetation (close to 6000 indigenous trees were planted in 1999 to create a natural seed bank, which has now led to germination of indigenous plants).
 In 2001 the resort management began a major environmental audit of the surrounding area.
 Following this audit a proposal was submitted to the Dubai government on the formation of a formal national park.
 The proposal was accepted and sanctioned almost immediately and work began on protecting the area to be known as the Dubai Desert Conservation Reserve.